 Accounting career prospects

 The Independent newspaper reports accountancy as being one of the top 10 jobs with the best graduate career prospects.
-A UKCES (UK Commission for Employment and Skills) report named accountancy as one of 40 jobs for the future.

 In the short to medium term, the introduction of Making Tax Digital (MTD) will have an impact on business owners and their accountants alike.
 The new way of working is designed to make it easier for individuals and businesses to get their tax right and keep on top of their affairs, but there will obviously be a transition period as businesses get used to the new way of working, during which time they may need support from their accountants.

 This shows that accountancy is an evolving discipline.
 As society changes and becomes more and more reliant on IT, so accountancy will change as well.
 Rather than look at this as a threat, future accountants will see an opportunity.
 You could be part of the future, by enrolling on an accounting course with Open Study College.